neoforged/Documentation/docs/resources/server/loottables/functions.md

 ### `minecraft:fill_player_head`

 Sets the player head owner on the result item stack based on the given [entity target][entitytarget].
+Requires the corresponding loot parameter, no modification is performed if that parameter is absent.

 ```json5
 {